How to Get More Customer Reviews

 Keep It Brief!

-If you’re asking for reviews via email, keep it short and to the point.
+If you ask for reviews via email, keep it short and to the point.
 Attention spans keep shrinking.
-If there’s too many words, they will leave and go elsewhere.
+If there are too many words, they will leave and go elsewhere.

 Facebook, Yelp, and Beyond

-Facebook rewards high levels of responsiveness, so be sure to assign someone to monitor this and other social media channels you're using for customer acquisition to ensure that all incoming messages are quickly responded to.
+Facebook rewards high levels of responsiveness, so assign someone to monitor this and other social media channels you're using for customer acquisition to ensure that all incoming messages are quickly responded to.

-Use Google My Business to claim your business on what is currently the world's biggest search engine.
-If you're an Amazon seller, be sure to claim your Amazon page and use that page to tell your story in brand voice for consistency.
+Use Google My Business to claim your business on the world's biggest search engine.
+If you're an Amazon seller, claim your Amazon page and use that page to tell your story in a brand voice for consistency.

 You might also want to register with the Better Business Bureau.
 It's a long-standing and trusted source of customer reviews.
-Admittedly potential customers under, say, the age of 40 don’t know what it is, but if you have boomer/gen X in your marketing plan, claiming your business on the BBB means you can access more candid reviews and become accredited.
+Admittedly, potential customers under the age of 40 don’t know what it is, but if you have boomer/gen X in your marketing plan, claiming your business on the BBB means you can access more candid reviews and become accredited.
 The accreditation lends credibility and trustworthiness to help potential customers decide between options.

 Check for any industry-specific sites you might want to have a presence on if they have a track record of being popular within your business's niche.